Skip to main content

 Parameter

-A parameter is a variable used in a step that allows you to input values or settings, influencing the step's behavior or output.
-Optional parameters can be found in each individual step under the Manage parameters icon.
+A variable used in a Step that allows you to input values or settings, influencing the Step's behavior or output.
+Optional parameters can be found in each individual Step under the Manage parameters icon.

 Publish/Published